 Many people have taken an interest in the historic ratio of the value of silver to gold.
 In recent times, gold has been worth much more than silver.
 For example, in 1980, gold was worth 37 times more than silver.
 In 2010, gold was worth 60 times more than silver.

 Because a coin is minted by a specific country with a specific design at a specific year, it may have a collectible value greater than the value of the metal itself.
 For example, a Morgan Silver Dollar contains less than an ounce of silver (so its raw value is between $15 and $20), but even in poor condition it can fetch several thousand dollars.
 In excellent or perfect condition, you might be able to sell such a coin for over half a million dollars.

 This type of investing, of course, is closer to speculation than buying a silver fund or bullion.
 Coins aren't fungible; each coin has a specific value from its condition, country of origin, and year.
 Buying coins and learning their history and comparing them to each other provides a lot of enjoyment for people; there really isn't any comparison between a share of Coca-Cola you bought in 1957 or one you bought in 1975.

-Should you invest in silver?
-Investing in gold or silver has its disadvantages, but precious metals are popular investments because they're more tangible than stocks.
+Investing in gold or silver has its disadvantages, but an investment in precious metals such as silver can be popular because a good is more tangible than a stock.